 - 4.4.1.1.
 The absence of a distinct horizontal start or finish to a figure will reduce the mark by 1 point in each case for each figure affected. - 4.4.1.2.
-At the initiation or completion of every figure and at comparable moments within the figure, each deviation from a wings level, horizontal flight path with the aicraft longitudinal axis

-- parallel to the relevant box axis, in accordance with paragraph B.6.1.1, will attract a reduction of 0.5 point per 2.5° of deviation, 1 point per 5° of deviation. - 4.4.1.3.
+At the initiation or completion of every figure and at comparable moments within the figure, each deviation from a wings level, horizontal flight path with the aircraft longitudinal axis parallel to the relevant box axis, in accordance with paragraph B.6.1.1, will attract a reduction of 0.5 point per 2.5° of deviation, 1 point per 5° of deviation. - 4.4.1.3.
 As there is no "free" space between figures (4.1.4.3) any reduction applied in accordance with 4.4.1.2 must also apply as an error at the start of the subsequent figure. - 4.4.1.4.
 All deviations from the correct geometry (plane of flight, direction of flight, angle of bank), and for deviations from the proper flight path or the proper attitude (as appropriate), the mark will be reduced by 1 point per 5° deviation. - 4.4.1.5.
 Over-rotating a roll and rolling the wings back again must be penalised by 1 point per 5° of over-rotation, even if the correct geometry is resumed afterwards, and no matter how quickly the correction is made.
 The same provisions apply when, at the end of a loop or part-loop, the aircraft's nose is pitched beyond the desired line and then brought back again. - 4.4.1.6.
 If within a figure two or more lines have to be of the same length, the basis for judging is the first line flown.
-Any observed variation must be penalised by reducing the marks in accordance with paragraphs B.8.1.5 and Error!
-Reference source not found.. - 4.4.1.7.
-Slow rolls flown in combination with a turn (family 2) or loop (family 7.4.1 7.4.2) must be smoothly continuous: i.e. there must not be any change in the rate of roll from beginning to end. - 4.4.1.8.
+Any observed variation must be penalised by reducing the marks in accordance with paragraph B.8.1.5. - 4.4.1.7.
+A tail slide that does not move backwards by the required amount must be penalized by 4 points. - 4.4.1.8.
+Slow rolls flown in combination with a turn (family 2) or loop (family 7.4.1 7.4.2) must be smoothly continuous: i.e. there must not be any change in the rate of roll from beginning to end. - 4.4.1.9.
+When an excessively long line is shown between a looping segment and adjacent roll, or roll and adjacent looping segment, the mark must be penalized by 4 points. - 4.4.1.10.
 Marking criteria for combinations of rolls with turns and loops will include the even integration of the rolls within the figure.
-Specific downgrades for rolling turns are noted in paragraph B.9.3., while specific downgrades for turns in loops are noted in paragraph B.9.10.3. - 4.4.1.9.
-If the total of downgrades in this section leads to a value lower than the score of 0.5, a numerical zero (0.0) will be given to the figure. - 4.4.1.10.
-When awarding any kind of zero mark (i.e. numerical 0.0, PZ or HZ), judges must state the reason why the figure was graded zero.
+Specific downgrades for rolling turns are noted in paragraph B.9.3., while specific downgrades for turns in loops are noted in paragraph B.9.10.3. - 4.4.1.11.
+If the total of downgrades in this section leads to a value lower than the score of 0.5, a numerical zero (0.0) will be given to the figure. - 4.4.1.12.
+When awarding any kind of zero mark (i.e. numerical 0.0 or HZ), judges must state the reason why the figure was graded zero.

 4.4.2.
-Perception Zero
+Hard Zero